Purchase your bears today!

 When KSP troopers encounter young children, it is often part of a traumatic situation such as a car crash, drug or domestic abuse cases which sometimes result in the arrest of the parent.
 KSP hopes their ‘Trooper Teddy’ bears will serve as a tool to calm innocent children they find in these circumstances.

-“When KSP is called to a scene, it’s not always a pleasant situation,” said KSP spokesman Sergeant Joshua Lawson.
+“When KSP is called to a scene, it’s not always a pleasant situation,” said KSP spokesman Captain Paul Blanton.
 “Unfortunately, there are many incidents where children are involved and witness scary things.
 To minimize the situation, we hope to provide children with a teddy bear to calm them down during these times.”

-KSP Commissioner Rodney Brewer said the program is designed to develop trust between officers and children.
+KSP Commissioner Phillip Burnett, Jr. said the program is designed to develop trust between officers and children.

-“As a law enforcement officer, it tugs at your heart strings to arrive at a scene and see a child visibly upset and shaken,” says Brewer.
-“These children are often innocent victims of parents who may have violated the law, or in the middle of a domestic disturbance or worse.
+“As a law enforcement officer, it tugs at your heart strings to arrive at a scene and see a child visibly upset and shaken,” says Commissioner Burnett, Jr. “These children are often innocent victims of parents who may have violated the law, or in the middle of a domestic disturbance or worse.
 This small gesture provides comfort and builds trust between the officer and the child.”